joshcanhelp/josh-to-11/content/post/164-great-content-is-like-a-produce-stand-in-paris.md

 wpid: 2080
 ---

-# Great Content Is Like a Produce Stand in Paris

 It was a rainy October day in Paris.
 In an effort to see as many different streets as possible we ended up walking a long way from our tiny apartment in a purposeful but uneducated direction.
 Our journey took us to the outskirts of the city and then back towards “home” down a busy street we’d never seen before.
 The rain was coming in splatters and we tried to keep our hopes up despite looking – and feeling – like the unprepared goofballs we were.
 But then it stopped, for just a few minutes.
 The clouds hadn’t parted, we’d just come across a market that situated a fruit stand on the curb and connected it to his store, overhead, with an awning.
 It was a nice break and we ended up buying some fruit.